git-quick-stats/git-py-stats/README.md

   If your `python` is symlinked to Python 2, you can use [`pyenv`](https://github.com/pyenv/pyenv) to switch between Python versions.
+  Alternatively, as long as Python 3 is installed, you should be able to replace any of the `python` commands with `python3`.

 - **Git**:
   Git should be installed and available in your system's `PATH`.